EXPERIENCE BARNSLEY SHORTLISTED FOR £100,000 ART FUND MUSEUM OF THE YEAR 2021

 The museum has genuine and essential links with communities and relationships are at the very heart of what they do, it’s these connections that has secured their place in the top five.

 During the pandemic the museum offered digital games, tours, concerts; becoming part of peoples lives and supporting communities at a time when it was most critical.
-Alongside this they distributed thousands of care pack to the most vulnerable in the borough.
+Alongside this they distributed thousands of care packages to the most vulnerable in the borough.

 The other four shortlisted museums are: Centre for Contemporary Art, Derry~Londonderry; Firstsite, Colchester; Thackray Museum of Medicine, Leeds; and Timespan, Helmsdale.

 Lynn Dunning, Head of Barnsley Museums, said: “It’s a huge honour for Barnsley Museums to be included in the Museum of the Year Top 5.
 To sit alongside brilliant organisations, who over the last, challenging, twelve months have done such incredible things, really is a dream come true.
 Our digital, outreach and community work during the pandemic was really important to us, our communities and their stories are, and always will be, at the very heart of what we do.
 To keep connected with them and support them in times of crisis was critical.
 For our creativity and hard work to be recognised in this way means a lot to the whole of the team.
-We want to thank Barnsley Council for their continued support as well as funders including The Arts Council, Historic England, The National Lottery Heritage Fund The National Archives, partner organisations and our many other supporters as without them none of this work would have been possible.”
+We want to thank Barnsley Council for their continued support as well as funders including The Arts Council, Historic England, The National Lottery Heritage Fund, The National Archives, partner organisations and our many other supporters as without them none of this work would have been possible.”

 Art Fund annually shortlists five outstanding museums for the Museum of the Year prize.
 The 2021 edition reflects the resilience and imagination of museums throughout the pandemic.
 At this moment of museums re-opening and starting their recovery, the 2021 prize highlights and rewards the extraordinary ways in which museums have, over the past year, served and connected with their communities.